kikrishn/Blog/_posts/2021-08-16-embedding-dihedral-groups-efficiently.md

 (provided each is not individually too small).

 <div class=boxed markdown=1>
-As an exercise, can you show that this is optimal?
+As a (fun?) exercise, can you show that this is optimal?
 That is, if
 $$D_{2m}$$ embeds in $$\mathfrak{S}_n$$, show that $n \geq \sum P_i$ (where, as before, $m = \prod P_i$)?